chadblack/Global1968/syllabus.md

 honesty.
 Any students unsure about how to apply these rules are urged to consult with me prior to turning in any written work.

-**Office Hours:** Students are strongly encouraged to speak with me outside of class.
+**Drop-In Hours:** Students are strongly encouraged to speak with me outside of class.
 The advantages of talking with me include: extra help on an assignment or preparation for an exam; clarification of materials covered in lecture, discussion of my comments on your work; discussion of this or related courses.
 I am available during office hours on a first-come, first-served basis; if you cannot come by during office hours, please contact me via email or phone and I will be happy to set up an appointment with you.

 **Changes:** I reserve the write to change this syllabus as the semester progresses.
 This is not a contract, but rather a document to guide expectations and clearly communicate weekly assignments.
 Please bring the syllabus with you to our class meetings.
 Or, keep up with it on the course website.